usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 ## 5.3. <a name="verify"></a> Identity Verification

-The goal of identity validation is to confirm and establish a linkage between the claimed identity to the to the physical, live existence of the person actually presenting the evidence.
+The goal of identity validation is to confirm and establish a linkage between the claimed identity and the physical, live existence of the person actually presenting the evidence.

 ### 5.3.1.
 Identity Verification Methods